 Kawasan is also famous because of its clear turquoise water at the base of the waterfall tiers.
 This color is incredible to look at and the reason why locals call Kawasan the “Gatorade Factory.”

-One of the best ways to experience Kawasan is to join the Badian canyoneering trip.
+One of the best ways to experience Kawasan Falls is to join canyoneering tours.
 This trip is highly recommended and is a favorite among repeat visitors to Kawasan.
-This Kawasan tour highlights hiking through the jungle and canyons, and cliff jumping from a height of more than 12 meters.
+Kawasan Falls tours highlight hiking through the jungle and canyons and cliff jumping from a height of more than 12 meters.

 If the canyoneering tour seems too physically demanding, you may just visit Kawasan Falls independently.